spinnylights/vulkan-notes/vulkan_notes.md

 One challenge here is that there is something of a circular dependency between a `Graphics::Vulkan` and a `Window`.
-As discussed earlier, a `vk::Instance` is needed before much of anything can be done with Vulkan.
-However, it is hard to do much with a `vk::Instance` until it has a surface to work with, and creating a surface invariably requires both a `vk::Instance` and a platform window (provided we are going to render to a window and not to a file or something).
-So, a little song-and-dance must be done in which a surfaceless platform window is created along with a barebones `vk::Instance`, following which a surface can be created from both, at which point the rest of the Vulkan environment can be set up.
+As discussed earlier, a `VkInstance` is needed before much of anything can be done with Vulkan.
+However, it is hard to do much with a `VkInstance` until it has a surface to work with, and creating a surface invariably requires both a `VkInstance` and a platform window (provided we are going to render to a window and not to a file or something).
+So, a little song-and-dance must be done in which a surfaceless platform window is created along with a barebones `VkInstance`, following which a surface can be created from both, at which point the rest of the Vulkan environment can be set up.
 This is why `win` and `gr` need to be initialized separately and then brought together afterwards.